-When the customer wants to rebut the proposed transfer penalty period, the customer must provide proof that one of the these rebuttal conditions were met.
+When the customer wants to rebut the proposed transfer penalty period, the customer must provide proof that one of the rebuttal conditions was met.
 The burden of proof that the penalty period should not be applied rests with the customer.

-The specific proof need for each rebuttal reason is described in the sections below.
+The specific proof needed for each rebuttal reason is described below.